 We offer major and honours programs leading to either a B.A. or B.Sc. in psychology.
 A joint program is offered in biology/psychology (B.Sc. honours).
 A minor in psychology is also available.

-The Department of Psychology offers a co-operative education option available to behavioural neuroscience majors.
+The Department of Psychology offers a co-operative education option available to psychology majors.

 Admission to the co-op option is competitive for a limited number of places.